 - Blue Spring State Park — Located along the St. John’s River in Orange City, manatees—also called sea cows—often congregate in the area.

 - Fanning Springs State Park — One of the many springs along the Suwannee River, Fanning Springs is said to produce 65 million gallons of water daily.

-- Florida Caverns State Park — This park of stunning underground caves with passageways built by Civil Conservation Corps men in the 1930s.
+- Florida Caverns State Park — This park of stunning underground caves with passageways, was built by Civil Conservation Corps men in the 1930s.

-- Ellie Schiller Homosassa Springs Wildlife State Park — A popular train stop in the 1900s, this area has since become a home to captive animals such as black panther, red wolves, black bears, bobcats, alligators, and—of course—manatees.
+- Ellie Schiller Homosassa Springs Wildlife State Park — A popular train stop in the 1900s, this area has since become home to captive animals such as black panthers, red wolves, black bears, bobcats, alligators, and—of course—manatees.

-- Ichetucknee Springs State Park — This park features spring-fed rivers and is well-known for warm weather tubing and a diverse wildlife.
+- Ichetucknee Springs State Park — This park features spring-fed rivers and is well-known for warm-weather tubing and diverse wildlife.

 - Lafayette Blue Springs State Park — The spring waters from Lafayette flow beneath the moss-covered oaks lined up on the Suwannee River.